 - Extreme Heat/Weather Changes

 - High Winds

 - A Dirty Pool (debris makes for algae food!)

 - Clogged Pool Filter

-If any of these things are occurring in your area or your pool, you are more likely to face an algae bloom, and you want to test more often.
+If any of these things occur in your area or your pool, you are more likely to face an algae bloom and want to test more often.
 Daily or every other day isn’t going to be too much.

 1. Assess the Situation: Do You Need to Drain It?

 Nobody wants to drain their pool if they can help it.
 To know whether or not you have to drain, start with this question:

 On a scale from “a greenish haze” to “I think a swamp thing lives here?”: How green is green?